Trump campaign aide Rick Gates to plead guilty

 His arraignment is scheduled for 2 p.m.
 Friday.

+Gates was Manafort's right-hand man for a decade, was privy to most, if not all, of Manafort's activities during the campaign and stayed in the Trump orbit after Manafort's exit.
+Manafort has pleaded not guilty to all charges against him.

+The charges Gates is expected to plead to are conspiracy to commit to defraud the United States and making false statements.

-It comes one day after Mueller filed new charges against Gates and former Trump campaign chairman Paul Manafort.
-In the indictment, prosecutors described a "scheme" in which the two longtime business partners allegedly laundered $30 million, failed to pay taxes for almost 10 years and used real estate they owned to fraudulently secure more than $20 million in loans.
+Thursday, prosecutors described a "scheme" in which the two longtime business partners allegedly laundered $30 million, failed to pay taxes for almost 10 years and used real estate they owned to fraudulently secure more than $20 million in loans.

-Already, the pair faced a combined 12 criminal charges in federal court in Washington, DC, for alleged money laundering and failing to disclose banking information and foreign lobbying work they did prior to 2015.
-A handful of Thursday's charges are also connected to the charges related to offshore accounts in the previous indictment.

-Manafort and Gates pleaded not guilty to the charges they face in DC in October.
-Manafort has denied all charges against him.
+Gates said that despite his "initial desire to vigorously defend myself," he has had a "change of heart" in order to protect his family, according to a letter sent to his family and friends, obtained by CNN from a Gates friend.

+"The reality of how long this legal process will likely take, the cost, and the circus-like atmosphere of an anticipated trial are too much," Gates wrote.
+"I will better serve my family moving forward by exiting this process."

 Last Friday, the special counsel produced grand jury indictments for 13 Russian nationals, accusing them of operating a misinformation campaign to hurt Hillary Clinton's presidential effort.